-Where you aware that more than half of your home’s energy costs are related to heating and cooling?
-This is why it’s critical to have an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
+That’s why it’s so important to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save homeowners money and encourage sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+For the time being, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Moline soon, highly energy-efficient furnaces are already available.
-Discover how these furnaces can save you money on your utility bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
+Learn how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces